 day out at the light banbury

 Everyone says there’s nothing to do in our town for older children and teens, but with the Castle Quay 2 area at last being completed (apart from a couple of restaurants), it’s increased options a lot.
-The Light Cinema has come to Banbury and with it other activities and eateries.
+The Light Cinema has come to Banbury and with it mini golf and other activities, and eateries.

 day out at the light banbury